 - Peanut App: This app was developed by a mom named Michelle Kennedy who was struggling to meet like-minded moms.
 The Peanut App connects mothers who want to meet and chat.

 - Birthday Parties: I’ll be honest, I dread birthday parties.
 Nine times out of ten I know none of the other parents.
 As awkward as this is, I try to use this opportunity to talk to and connect with other moms.
-You never know, there may be another mom there solo as well!
+You never know, there may be another solo mom as well!

-- Mommy and Me Classes: Check out your area for “mommy and me” classes such as baby sign language, infant massage, gym classes or music classes.
+- Mommy and Me Classes: Check out your area for “mommy and me” classes such as baby sign language, infant massage, gym classes, or music classes.
 These are great places to meet fellow moms!

 As you can see, finding your mom tribe means getting out in the world.
 This could be difficult, however, if you are uncomfortable in large groups of people.